centria/advanced-csharp/src/content/index.md

 | 50 % - 59,99 %  |   1   |
 | Less than 50 %  |   0   |

 At the end of the course, there is also an exam with **pass / fail** grading.
 This does not affect the grade but is to ensure that you have done the exercises yourself.
-The exam is reserved for students of Centria University of Applied Sciences or via Open University, and at the moment official credits are only for said students.
-The information and the exercises are available still for anyone who wants.
+The exam is reserved for students of Centria University of Applied Sciences and Centria Open University, and you can find the registeration information from above.
+The course material and the exercises are available still for anyone who wants.

 ## Errors in the material?